Kelvinlby/verse/README.md

 While True:
     x = input()   # VERSE will sent your prompt as input
     # Your inference code
+    print(response)
+    # VERSE will record any printed content as latest response and previous
+    # responses will be overwritten, so remember to print complete sentences.
-    print(response) # VERSE will record any printed content as response print('\\end')  # VERSE will know the response is finished
+    print('\\end')  # VERSE will know the response is finished
 ```